AlejoBSmith/VentiladorMecanico/README.md

 External case
 The files for acrylic laser cutting of the ventilator's case is in the "Cortadora Láser" folder.

+A descriptive video of the whole system is available at: https://youtu.be/rELKO5cxeyU (english) and https://youtu.be/uDOBed04stI (spanish)

 Instructions and a video describing the assembly and operation of the mechanical ventilator will be added soon...